Aadilhassan/github_downloader/README.md

  it cannot download whole repo or just a  single file.
  It will give errors when a non github link is provided.

- You can download a linux excutable from the given link:
+ You can download linux and windows executables from the releases.